 Ninth Method – Reset the Network Configuration

 - Hold down the “Windows” key and press “R,” and type “cmd” in the run command line.
-Hold down both the “ctrl and shift” keys together and press enter.
+Hold the “ctrl and shift” keys together and press enter.
 Click “OK” on the next window to grant administrator permissions.

 - Now we will start to reset Winsock.
 Type in the following commands in the CMD window and press enter every after the command: